 The ADR or Average Daily Rate is calculated by dividing the number of rooms sold by the the revenue earned from said rooms.
 This KPI is usually used to compare hotels’ historic performance and benchmark themselves against similar or competing hotels in the same market.
 ADR is also a lever normally used to impact occupancy rates as explained above.

 The goal here for a Revenue Manager should be to increase the ADR incrementally, by leveraging/improving their hotel’s reputation/branding, infrastructure and packages.
-The higher the ADR a hotel is able to command, the higher the quality of guests they attract.
+The higher the ADR a hotel is able to command, the higher the quality of guest they attract.
 An important determinant of this is your sentiment score on TripAdvisor and other similar review sites, which we’ll delve into shortly.
 Are guests raving about the amazing service/experience and ancillary services offered to them (TRevPAR)?

 Guests who are comfortable with a higher ADR can also have a higher spending capacity during pre-arrival or in-stay which could also have a positive effect on your TRevPAR.
 On the flipside, you could potentially reduce your ADR marginally, but only in the knowledge that you have a solid pre-arrival/during-stay upselling strategy to drive your TRevPAR.